DalRaeSolutions/dalrae.cap.demo.supabase/recap.md

-# RECAP 2022
+# Learning day

-## Intro

-- I’m Jorg, tech lead at DalRae Solutions
-- Set expectations regarding level of knowledge: have seen the hello world and awareness of Postgres plugin

-## CONTACT:
+## About me

 Jorg Thuijls
 @_jorgt
 jorg@dalraesolutions.com.au

-## Supabase intro

-- Firebase: NoSQL database, authentication, file storage, real time comms
-- Supabase, built around open source add ons for Postgres, and the idea of Row Level Security
-- Show Dashboard

-## Switch to VSCode
+## Presentation

-- Show CAP application,
+### Intro
+- Thanks for the invite
-- Show schema and service
+- Background and interest in tech

-## Talk about local setup and cli
+- Several types of innovation
+- This innovation is more about using existing technology in creative ways

+### About CAP
+- SAP's new development framework
+- Most frameworks do API, or ORM but not both.
+- CAP generates DB and API from same definitions, and deals with delta's
+- CAP Core goes open source
+- CAP Core AFAIK will include the Postgres plugin by default

+### About Supabase
+- Bit of firebase history
-- Show Supabase folder
+- Bit of Supabase history
+- How it works
+    - Postgres
+    - API from all public tables
+    - Security definers
+- Walkthrough of supabase dashboard
-- Explain SB start, show output of secrets and url’s
+- Explain SB local development
-- Show Docker
+- Show CLI and Docker

+### About the project
+- Chats, so messages and channels
+- I ran cds init, supabase init
+- Installed supabase, cds-pg

+### Into the CODE
+- Show CAP project
+- Show package.json, vcap-services
+- Show the schema and the service

-## CODE WALKTHROUGH
+### CODE WALKTHROUGH

-### 1. AUTH
+#### 1. AUTH

-#### IN INDEX FILE
+##### IN INDEX FILE
 - Show INDEX file, show successful call to $metadata
 - Show `signIn` function and `onAuthChanged` function
 - Demonstrate what happens, click inbucket link
 - Show local storage and cookies

-#### IN CDS
+##### IN CDS
 - Show cookie parser, log cookie in middleware
 - Show middleware with supabase verification, and log user object
 - Show `lib/auth` and use user object to create a CDS USER

-#### SHOW LOGOUT COOKIE
+##### SHOW LOGOUT COOKIE
 - Show signout function in index, show cookie clearing in CDS
 - Log out and show the 401

-### 2. REALTIME
+#### 2. REALTIME
 - Log back in
 - Show snippet for subscription
 - Call `createMessage`
 - Show web socket throughput
 - Show database entry

-### 3. Talk about CDS-PG
-- Mention it’s not a CDS-PG demo
-- Show package.json and default-env

-## Thoughts
-- Easy and quick.
-- User management and statistics
-- Mix and match features such as real-time and storage with Fiori elements UIs.
-Bit of a choose your own adventure
-    - In this case, auth and realtime through client, could be done on server as well
-    - Supabase user can be augmented with custom claims, so it can be used for CAP authorisations as well
+### Thoughts and how CAP & Supabase work together
+- CAP can use Postgres
+- There's overlap
-- Supabase more of a SAAS back end
+- Supabase does not do migrations as well (there's a CLI)
-- Can host multiple apps due to Postgres schema, is like hdi container.
-- Potential for multi-tenanted apps, reuse and compose
+- Postgres policies can be tricky to set up and debug
+- CAP does not have persistence
+- Both generate a very usable API.
+One does ODATA and GraphQL, the other JSON and GraphQL